ANTHRAX - SOUND OF WHITE NOISE

 Yes, it was a tough time for METAL with regard to making a living.
 But we were fine on the creative end.
 It just went back underground.

 You’ve been praised by some legendary guitar players over the years, two names that come to mind are Brian May and Dimebag Darrell.
-How do you react to having them discuss you in the press, or complement you in person?
+How do you react to having them discuss you in the press, or compliment you in person?

 It is an incredible feeling when you read or hear people say nice things about you/ your art.

 I received a flattering Facebook email this morning from a young kid (UK).
 It totally made me day.

 The comments you are referencing from Brian May and Dimebag bring tears to my eyes, even now as I type this.